 - Cloverport Independent School: $2,000 to help provide employment opportunities and supply hygiene products for students.

 - Community Health Clinic: $70,000 to provide healthcare for the working poor who fall through the cracks in the insurance system.

 - Grayson County Alliance: $50,000 to prevent children and families from going hungry.

 - Grayson County Ministerial Association: $10,000 to improve the self-sufficiency of those struggling to meet their basic needs.

-- Helping Hand of Hope: $117,500 to provide emergency assistance with rent, utilities, and other basic needs and to facilitate job placement services that remove barriers to employment.
+- Helping Hand of Hope: $96,500 to provide emergency assistance with rent, utilities, and other basic needs.

 - Silverleaf Sexual Trauma & Recovery Services: $40,000 to provide counseling to children who have suffered sexual abuse and to prevent future mental health and substance abuse which can stem from untreated trauma.

 - SpringHaven Domestic Violence Program: $60,000 to provide safety for survivors of domestic violence as well as the advocacy, education, and resources needed for them to regain their independence and self-sufficiency.

 - Feeding America KY's Heartland: $77,000 to keep local students from going hungry over the weekend through the BackPack program and distribute produce from the Farms to Foodbanks program.